-\section{dual-curve Services}
+\section{Dual-Curve Services}

-A key observation from (\ref{E:MUpdate}) is that if $m_{ij} = m_{i+1, j+1}$ for all $i > 0$, $\dot{m}_{ij} = m_{ij}$ for all $i > 0$.
-In this case, while the $0$th row of $M$, by definition, is a cumulative vector that is dynamic, the part of $M$ below the $0$th row is static.
-Since the elements in this static part remain constant along its diagonal and along each off-diagonal, they can be compressed into a cumulative vector that is also static.
+According to $M$'s update rule, (\ref{E:MUpdate}), if $m_{ij} = m_{i+1, j+1}$ for all $i > 0$, then $\dot{m}_{ij} = m_{ij}$ for all $i > 0$.
+In this case, while the $0$th row of $M$ remains a dynamic cumulative vector, all subsequent rows are static.
+As the elements in these rows are constant along $M$'s diagonal and off-diagonals, efficiency can be further improved by compressing them into a single, static cumulative vector.
 Such is the motivation for dual-curve services.
-Their relation to some other services that we have investigated is illustrated in Figure \ref{F:ServiceAtlas}.
+Their relation to other worst-case services is shown in Fig.~\ref{F:ServiceAtlas}.
 Being the most specialized of these services, dual-curve services are also the most efficient, approaching near practical viability while maintaining all essential features of our general framework.

-In the rest of this section, we summarize main results regarding dual-curve services and then relate these results to service curves.
-We also comment on practical issues regarding implementation.
+In the remainder of this section, we first summarize key properties of dual-curve services and then explore their relation to service curves.
+We also comment on some practical issues.